Calendar: Event Manager Guide

 - Imported Event: This area is relevant to events that have been migrated from Localist.

 - Featured Image: This will be the banner image of your event.
-The recommended image size for the featured image is 2000px x 1333px, or a ratio of 3:2.
+The recommended image size for the featured image is 2000px x 1125px, or a ratio of 16:9, and we recommend using an image with a centered focal point.
 We discourage the use of an image that has text in it, such as an advertising banner.
 The text may be cropped and rendered unreadable.
 If you do use an image with text, make sure you add Alt Text for accessibility.

 - Important: there are four areas in the event editor that will need careful consideration